-EGM held on 16th November, 2022 Approval for Change in name of the Company from "JOONKTOLLEETEA & INDUSTRIES LIMITED" to "SHRI VASUPRADA PLANTATIONS LIMITED" and consequential alteration to Memorandum of Association and Articles of Association of the Company 147th AGM held on 12th August, 2021 Re-appointment of Mr. Mukundan Raman as Manager in the category of Key Managerial Personnel of the Company for a further period of three years commencing from 1st November, 2021
+FGM held on 16th November 2022 Approval for Change in name of the Company from "JOONKTOLLEETEA & INDUSTRIES LIMITED" to "SHRI VASUPRADA PLANTATIONS LIMITED" and Edivined on Tournovember, 2022 consequential alteration to Memorandum of Association and Articles of Association of the Company

-No Special Resolution was passed in the AGM held on 25th August, 2023.
+No Special Resolution was passed in the AGM held on 13th August, 2024.

-During the Financial Year ended March 31, 2024, following resolutions were passed through Postal Ballot in accordance with the Section 110 of the Companies Act, 2013 and Rules framed thereunder -
+During the Financial Year ended March 31, 2025, following resolution was passed through Postal Ballot in accordance with the Section 110 of the Companies Act, 2013 and Rules framed thereunder -

-Particular of Resolution Resolution passed on Applicable Section of the Companies Act, 2013 No. and % of Votes in favour No. and % of Votes in against Special Resolution 06.07.2023 Section 5, 14 and other 4990698 3366 Alteration of Articles of Association applicable provisions, if any of the Company of the Companies Act, 2013 99.9326% 0.0674 Special Resolution 06.07.2023 Section 149, 152 and other 4990698 3366 To approve continuation of applicable provisions, if any directorship of Mr. Navratan Damani of the Companies Act, 2013 99.9326 0.0674 (DIN: 00057401), as Non- Executive And Regulation 17(1A) of Non- Independent Director beyond the Securities and Exchange the age of 75 years in terms of Board of India (Listing Regulation 17(1A) of the Securities Obligations and Disclosure and Exchange Board of India Requirements) Regulations, (Listing Obligations and Disclosure 2015 Requirements) Regulations, 2015
+Particular of Resolution Resolution passed on Applicable Section of the Companies Act, 2013 No. and % of Votes in favour No. and % of Votes in against Special Resolution Appointment of Mr. Manish 10.05.2024 Sections 149, 150, 152, 161 and other applicable 4913688 37511 Kumar Bihani (DIN: 00914698) as an Independent Director of the Company provisions, if any of the Companies Act, 2013 And Regulation 17(1C), 25(2A) and any other applicable provisions of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 99.25% 0.75%